wxyz-abcd/node-haxball/README.md

     - `gameState`: room's game state information. returns null if game is not active. read-only.
     - `gameStateExt`: room's extrapolated game state. returns null if game is not active. read-only.
     - `sdp`: current room's sdp value (only for client rooms). read-only.
-    - `kickTimeout`: time between releasing and re-pressing the kick key (in milliseconds, defaults to `-1`). read-only.
     - `config`: room's current roomConfig object. read-only.
     - `renderer`: room's current renderer object. read-only.
     - `plugins`: array of all available plugins. this is used internally to restore the order of plugins while plugin activation/deactivation. read-only.